First-principles Calculation of the Temperature-dependent Transition Energies in Spin Defects

 where $f_{\rm FD}$ is the Fermi-Dirac distribution.
 As the spectral densities $S_Q$ and $S_D$ have a similar shape, the ratio $\Delta Q/\Delta D$ is relatively insensitive to temperature.
 In comparison, $S_A$ shows a more striking difference, undermining $A_{zz}$'s overlap with $Q$ and $D$.
 Thus, although $A_{zz}(T)$ also shows an approximate correlation with $Q$ and $D$, it has a relatively larger deviation with a larger slope in the low-temperature region and a smaller slope in the high-temperature region as shown in Fig.~\ref{fig:AQ}(c).
 We note that the spectral correlation between different interactions can be quite accurate and paves the way to designing robust coherence protection protocols by refocusing one interaction variations using other correlated interactions over a broad range of temperatures~\cite{wang2022coherence}.

-Beyond accurately reproducing experimental results, we can predict the hyperfine temperature shift of $^{13}$C nuclear spins around the NV center, which have been actively investigated as qubits~\cite{maurer2012room,dreau2013single,barson2019temperature,shim2013room,abobeih2019atomic} (Fig.~\ref{fig:C13}a).
-As the hyperfine interaction between the NV electronic spin and $^{13}$C nuclear spin is $\vec{S}\cdot\boldsymbol{A}\cdot\vec{I}_C$, where $\vec{S}$ polarizes to $z$-direction, the hyperfine transition frequency of the $^{13}$C nuclear spin is $\nu_A = |e_z\cdot\boldsymbol{A}|/\hbar$ (without extermal magnetic field). $\nu_A$ for different atoms around the NV centers is shown in Fig.~\ref{fig:C13}b in order of interaction strength, where we identify three groups of equivalent $^{13}$C atoms with the strongest interaction.
-The first-shell $^{13}$C atom (C$^{(1)}$) of the NV center shows a strong hyperfine splitting of 129 MHz, well consistent with the experimental value of 127 MHz~\cite{barson2019temperature}.
+Beyond accurately reproducing experimental results, we can predict the hyperfine temperature shift of $^{13}$C nuclear spins around the NV center, which have been actively investigated as qubits~\cite{maurer2012room,dreau2013single,barson2019temperature,shim2013room,abobeih2019atomic} (Fig.~\ref{fig:C13}a). $A_{zz}$ for $^{13}C$ atoms at different lattice sites around the NV centers is shown in Fig.~\ref{fig:C13}b as a function of their distance to the NV center, where we identify three groups of equivalent $^{13}$C lattice sites with the strongest interaction.
+The $^{13}$C atom at the first-shell lattice sites (C$^{(1)}$) of the NV center shows a strong hyperfine splitting of 129 MHz, well consistent with the experimental value of 127 MHz~\cite{barson2019temperature}.

-The temperature dependence $\Delta \nu_A(T)$ is shown in Fig.~\ref{fig:C13}c. $\nu_A$ is positively related to $T$ for C$^{(1)}$ and C$^{(3)}$ while negatively related to $T$ for C$^{(2)}$ atoms.
-The most sensitive temperature dependence appears for C$^{(3)}$ atoms, where the temperature shift approaches 47.2 kHz at 300 K. At room temperature, the slope $d\nu_A/dT$ for C$^{(1)}$, C$^{(2)}$, and C$^{(3)}$ are 380, -58, 468 Hz/K, respectively.
+The temperature dependence $\Delta A_{zz}(T)$ of the three groups of $^{13}$C lattice sites is shown in Fig.~\ref{fig:C13}c. $A_{zz}$ is positively related to $T$ for all the three groups of lattice sites.
+The most sensitive temperature dependence appears for C$^{(3)}$ lattice sites, where the temperature shift approaches 47.2 kHz at 300 K. At room temperature, the slope $dA_{zz}/dT$ for C$^{(1)}$, C$^{(2)}$, and C$^{(3)}$ are 201, 14, 440 Hz/K, respectively.
 Previously, experimental work on the temperature dependence of $^{13}$C hyperfine interaction did not provide definite results due to the high noise, while their computational study did not consider the second-order dynamical phonon effect~\cite{barson2019temperature}.
-Our results provide a theoretical prediction for $\nu_A(T)$ of $^{13}$C atoms in NV centers, which could be measured by the nuclear spin transition~\cite{wang2022coherence}.
+Our results provide a theoretical prediction for $A_{zz}(T)$ of $^{13}$C atoms in NV centers, which could be measured by the nuclear spin transition~\cite{wang2022coherence}.

 In the discussion above, we focus on the temperature shift under thermal equilibrium, but the dynamical phonon effect on spin transition frequency can be extended to kinetic processes such as phonon transport.
 In general, the temperature shift at a single NV center measures a linear combination $\hat{O}(r)= \sum_i\frac{\hbar}{2M_i\omega_i}\frac{\partial^2 \nu}{\partial q_i^2}\hat{n}_i(\vec{r})$ of the particle number operators $\hat{n}_i$ of ambient phonon, where electron or nuclear spin of an NV ensemble can probe phonon distribution in the sample.
 While most materials characterization methods probe the atomic equilibrium position, the second-order temperature shift of spin defects provides a potential way to probe the dynamical process of local atomic vibrations.